dcunited001/dcunited001.github.io/_posts/2016-06-05-im-not-religious-im-spiritual-2-of-God-and-atheisms.md

 Just covered this one earlier.
-While it can be shown that, yes, many conflicts have been driven by religion, weakening the value-propagating function of religion in society, without replacing it with anything, leads to demoralization and disrupts the viability of widely-shared value systems.
+While it can be shown that, yes, many conflicts have been driven by religion, weakening the value-propagating function of religion in society without replacing it with anything, leads to demoralization and disrupts the viability of widely-shared value systems.

 ### Religious People Are Judgemental